 Is your car covered in snow?
 Thousands of tickets issued in NJ last year

-Before you exit the driveway during or after Thursday's storm, consider this statistic.
+Before you exit the driveway during or after the latest storm, consider this statistic.

 In 2017 alone, at least 2,400 tickets were issued to motorists in New Jersey who failed to remove ice or snow from their vehicles before hitting the road.